About Wavelet Packet Analysis

 Perform wavelet packet analysis of 1-D and 2-D data

 Use wavelet packets to compress and remove noise from signals and images

-For more background on the wavelet packets, you can see the section Wavelet Packets.
+For more background on the wavelet packets, see the section Wavelet Packets.

 Some object-oriented programming features are used for wavelet packet tree structures.
 For more detail, refer to Introduction to Object-Oriented Features.